 The Research and Development (R&D) Tax Credit was first enacted in 1981 and is now permanent, yet it continues to be one of the most misunderstood areas of tax law.
 Year after year, small and mid-size businesses continue to miss out on the opportunity for huge tax savings because they either don't realize they are eligible for the credit or don't understand how many of their expenses could qualify.

 This guide is intended to help you better understand the R&D Tax Credit so you can determine if exploring this opportunity is right for your business.
-Don’t miss out on the opportunity to reduce your tax liability and reinvest your savings to become more competitive, grow faster and increase the profitability of your business.
+Don’t miss out on the opportunity to reduce your tax liability and reinvest your savings to fund the on-going operations of your business.

 Understanding the R&D Tax Credit